Diffusion State-Guided Projected Gradient for Inverse Problems: Diffusion State-Guided Projected Gradient (DiffStateGrad)

 Given $\z_{t+1}$, we sample $\z_{t}$ from the unconditional reverse process, and then compute the estimate $\hat \z_0(\z_{t}) \coloneqq \mathcal{D}(\mathbb{E}[\z_0 \mid \z_{t}])$.
 Then, the data-consistency guidance term can be incorporated as follows.

 where $\bm{g}_t = \nabla_{\z_{t+1}} \log p(\y \mid \hat \z_0(\z_t))$ is the measurement gradient (MG), $\eta_t$ is the step size, and $\mathcal{P}_{\mathcal{S}_t}$ is a projection step onto the low-rank subspace $\mathcal{S}_t$.
-The main contribution of this paper is to define this subspace so it results in better posterior sampling; in other words, to define a subspace such that when the measurement gradient is projected onto, the diffusion process is not disturbed and pushed away from the data manifold.
-We show in \Cref{tab:proj_random_comparison} that indeed the subspace $\mathcal{S}_t$, defined by the intermediate diffusion state, results in an improved posterior sampling, unlike a subspace that is constructed based on a random matrix or the low-rank structure of the measurement gradient.
+The main contribution of this paper is a) to highlight that the measurement gradient should be projected onto a subspace imposed by the state being updated by the gradient (see gradient incorporation column in~\Cref{tab:compared_method_gradient_guidance}) and b) to define this subspace so it results in better posterior sampling; in other words, to define a subspace such that when the measurement gradient is projected onto, the diffusion process is not disturbed and pushed away from the data manifold.
+In \Cref{tab:proj_random_comparison}, we show for PSLD that indeed the subspace $\mathcal{S}_t$, defined by the intermediate diffusion state, results in an improved posterior sampling, unlike a subspace that is constructed based on a random matrix or the low-rank structure of the measurement gradient.
 Hence, we choose the diffusion state $\z_t$ to define $\mathcal{S}_t$.
+Finally, for methods where the measurement gradient guidance is being applied to $\z_{0 \mid t}$, we define the low-rank subspace based on $\z_{0 \mid t}$ (see~\Cref{tab:compared_method_gradient_guidance}).

 We focus on images as our data modality and implement the projection $\mathcal{P}_{\mathcal{S}_t}$ by computing the SVD of $\z_t$ in its image matrix form, denoted by $\bm{Z}_t$ (i.e., $\bm{U}, \bm{S}, \bm{V} \gets \text{SVD}(\bm{Z}_t)$).
-Then, we compute an adaptive rank $r \gets \underset{k}{\argmin} \{\frac{\sum_{j=1}^k s_j^2}{\sum_{j} s_j^2} \geq \tau\}$ leveraging a fixed variance retention threshold $\tau$.
+Then, we compute an adaptive rank $r \gets \underset{k}{\argmin} \{\nicefrac{\sum_{j=1}^k s_j^2}{\sum_{j} s_j^2} \geq \tau\}$ leveraging a fixed variance retention threshold $\tau$.
 The gradient $\bm{g}_t$, which takes a matrix form for images, is projected onto a subspace defined by the highest $r$ singular values of $\Z_t$ as follows: